 At Nayara Alto Atacama everything you see by day is brown and rust-red sand and rock.
-The air is dry and thin, horizon lines stay clean, and the valley reads as a simple palette of earth and light.
+The air is dry and thin, horizon lines stay clean, and the Catarpe Valley reads as a simple palette of earth and light.
 Then night falls, and the landscape turns black.
-Artificial light drops to a minimum, and the Milky Way stretches from ridge to ridge in one of the world’s clearest dark-sky views.
+Artificial light drops to a minimum, and the Milky Way stretches from ridge to ridge revealing the world’s clearest skies.

 In Costa Rica, the first impression is green.
-Layers of leaves, mist, and moss around Arenal Volcano.
+Layers of leaves, mist, and moss within site of Arenal Volcano.
 Paths between villas feel like narrow tunnels through vegetation.
 Hot springs steam in the cool air and birds stitch sound through the canopy.

-In Bocas del Toro, rainforest meet reef (green meet blue).
+In Bocas del Toro, rainforest meet reef and green meet blue.
 Water below your overwater villa shifts from pale turquoise over the reef to deep navy where the sea falls away, while mangroves and rainforest close in at the edges.

 For us, these are not postcards.
 Brown, green, blue, and black describe four different workloads for the nervous system.
 Deserts strip the visual field to light, rock, and distance.
 Rainforests overwhelm it with biodiversity, humidity, and sound.
 Oceans offer rhythm, horizon, and immersion.
 Dark skies change what the brain does with scale and time.

-By day at Nayara Alto Atacama, the desert feels stripped back to its elements.
+By day the desert setting feels stripped back to its elements.
 You step out from low adobe walls into a valley of rock, sand, and sky.
-The palette is almost entirely brown and rust, with green held close in native gardens and vegetable plots.
+The palette is almost entirely brown, with green held close in native gardens and vegetable plots.
 Paths run past small pools, terraces, and cactus beds toward dry riverbeds and distant ridges.

 In this daytime frame, the Atacama functions as our brown space.
 It is the place in the Nayara portfolio where simplicity, dryness, and clean views give the nervous system a low-input environment to recover from the chronic overload of dense urban life.